 Make a paper pinwheel in just minutes with this free pinwheel template!
 This easy printable pinwheel craft is so easy to make: just print, cut, and fold (or use the free SVG file in your Cricut!)

-Pinwheels are the perfect thing for summer; they’re so much fun when the weather is nice!
+Paper pinwheels are the perfect thing for summer; they’re so much fun when the weather is nice!
 You can set them up on a porch or in a window box to brighten up your view.
-And pinwheels are easy to make, so you can make a bunch and hand them out to kids at a block party or barbecue to keep them entertained!
-Today I’m going to show you how to make a pinwheel with just a square of colored paper!
+And pinwheels are easy to make, so you can have the kids help you make a bunch for a block party or barbecue to keep them entertained!
+Today I’m going to show you how to make a simple pinwheel with just a square of colored paper!

 How To Make A Pinwheel

 These pinwheels will take you less than five minutes to make, and you can make them in any color you want, or print out the patterned pinwheel templates to make your own fun patterned pinwheels.

 - colored paper

 - small beads

 - easy pinwheel template (download the pinwheel SVG file or printable template at the bottom of this post)

 Before you start cutting out the pinwheel, stick the non-pointy end of the bamboo skewers into a small glass of water.
 Once the skewers soak up some water, it will be easier to push the thumbtack into the skewer to attach the pinwheel, and the wood won’t splinter.

 While the skewers are soaking, use your Cricut to cut out the pinwheel template from a piece of paper.
 Start by opening Cricut Design Space and uploading the free pinwheel SVG file to a blank project.
 Here are step by step instructions on how to upload your own SVG file to Cricut Design Space if you need them.